Language Curriculums for Speech Therapy

 Grammar and Syntax Curriculum:

-- Has syntax grammar errors in their conversational speech
+- Have syntax grammar errors in their conversational speech

-- Speech sounds telegraphic (missing words or grammar so they sound choppy)
+- Have speech that sounds telegraphic (missing words or grammar so they sound choppy)

-- Uses sentences/utterances that are shorter or less complex than others their age
+- Use sentences/utterances that are shorter or less complex than others their age

 This Curriculum is broken down into three levels: